 - We continue to give minor facelifts to our Stations 1, 2, 3 and the Training Center at a very minimal cost.
-New apparatus doors, windows and shutters were installed at our Station 1.
-Firefighters donated their time to epoxy paint the apparatus floor at Station 2.
+New side entry doors were installed at our Station 1.
+Firefighters donated their time to re-landscape and epoxy paint the apparatus floor at Station 2.
 A new roof and gutters were installed at our Station 3.
 Our Training Center Team donated over 300 hours of time and materials to completely rehab our Training Facility Maze Building.
 We built and installed a dumpster fire and car fire simulator training prop and did an overall cleanup of the training site area.

 - We successfully implemented several programs in an effort to remain proactive in the Recruitment and Retention woes that are plaguing Fire Departments across the nation.

 - We consider ourselves to be innovators of training.
 We continually explore and employ cutting edge practices in an effort to remain ahead of the curve in regards to training and personal safety.

 - We educated a record number of school children and Town residents in the subjects associated with Ice Safety, Fire Prevention and Home Safety.